zhouxinyu0902/KF-GINS-Matlab/README.md

 1）Add the `plot-function` folder to the workspace: right-click the folder and select "Add to Path" -> "Selected Folders and Subfolders."

-2）Expand the `plot-function` folder, and execute `plot_function.m` to plot navigation results or `calc_error.m` to plot positioning errors.
+2）Expand the `plot-function` folder, and execute `plot_result.m` to plot navigation results or `calc_error.m` to plot positioning errors.

 ### 2.4 Notes